-Analytic methods for investigating adaptive behavior in biology, including evolutionary dynamics and analysis of evolutionarily stable solutions, can be integrated with control theoretic methods to advance a theory of multiagent system dynamics.
 Approaches such as time-scale separation, or mean-field approximation, can be used to derive reduced-order models.
-Bifurcation theory can be applied to isolate the influence of system and environmental parameters on structural changes in the collective behavior.
+Bifurcation theory can then be applied to isolate the influence of system and environmental parameters on structural changes in the collective behavior.
 When bifurcation parameters, such as the feedback gains of individual agents, are endowed with their own dynamics, either by hypothesis to model animal groups or by design to control engineered networks, the resulting system dynamics describe adaptive collective behavior, where conditions for high performance can be proved in a possibly changing environment.
+Analytic approaches to investigating adaptive behavior in biology, e.g., evolutionary dynamics and analysis of evolutionarily stable solutions, can be integrated with control theoretic approaches to advance a theory of multi-agent system dynamics.